Jrue Holiday: First All-Star selection (2012–2013)

+Prior to the start of the season, Holiday signed a four-year, $41 million extension through the 2016–2017 season.
 On November 25, 2012, Holiday set a new career high with 33 points against the Phoenix Suns.
 On January 2, 2013, he recorded his second career triple-double with 16 points, 10 rebounds and 10 assists against the Suns.
 On January 18, Holiday matched his career high with 33 points against the Toronto Raptors.
 Eight days later, he scored a career-high 35 points against the New York Knicks.
 On January 24, Holiday was selected as a reserve for the Eastern Conference All-Star team for the 2013 NBA All-Star Game.
 With his first All-Star selection, the 22-year-old Holiday became the youngest player in franchise history to be named an All-Star.